sehn00/COSS-SDGs-Competition/README.md

 ## 📜 License

-This repository is public for portfolio and review purposes only.
+This repository is available for reference and review.

 **Copyright (c) 2025.
 All rights reserved.**
 Copying, modification, redistribution, or reuse of the code or design in this project is **not permitted** without explicit permission from the author.